 Informing PTAC's Review of Care Coordination and PFPMs: We Want to Hear from You Responses On June 10, 2020, the Physician-Focused Payment Model Technical Advisory Committee (PTAC) requested input from the public on information that could help inform their review of the use of care coordination to optimize health care delivery under physician-focused payment models (PFPMs) and alternative payment models (APMs).
-PTAC received five responses from the following stakeholders that are listed below in the order in which their responses were received: - 1.
+PTAC received six responses from the following stakeholders that are listed below in the order in which their responses were received: - 1.
 American Academy of Family Physicians - 2.
 American Medical Association - 3.
 SCAN Health Plan - 4.
 American College of Emergency Physicians - 5.
-Partnership to Empower Physician-Led Care For additional information about PTAC's request, see PTAC's request, see PTAC's solicitation of public input.
+Partnership to Empower Physician-Led Care - 6.
+American Academy of Physical Medicine & Rehabilitation For additional information about PTAC's request, see PTAC's solicitation of public input.